yokeshkumar7105/PRODIGY_WD_05/README.md

 The weather web page fetches real-time weather data using a weather API, allowing users to view current conditions based on their location or a searched city.
 It displays temperature, humidity, wind speed, and a weather description with relevant icons and dynamic backgrounds.
 Users can toggle between Celsius and Fahrenheit and access a 5-day forecast.
 Built with HTML, CSS, and JavaScript, it features a responsive design and smooth animations for an engaging experience.
 Future enhancements include dark mode, saving favorite locations, and voice search integration.

+Checkout the Live demo: <a href="https://climoraweb.netlify.app/">Climora - Live Demo</a>

 ## Sample Screenshots